usgs/best-practices/README.md

 * [DOIs for software](doi.md)

 ## Using [Issues](https://github.com/usgs/best-practices/issues/)
-sWe use the issues in this repo to informally discuss the practice of software development, review, and release in the USGS.
+We use the issues in this repo to informally discuss the practice of software development, review, and release in the USGS.
 Official guidance is found on the [USGS Fundamental Science Practices web site](https://www2.usgs.gov/fsp/).

 ## DevOps